 The retailers who get the most from digital signage are not the ones who spent the most or bought the most sophisticated system.
 They are the ones who matched the system to a specific, measurable revenue mechanism in their environment, deployed it with a clear content strategy, and measured the result consistently enough to optimize over time.
 The formula is simple.
 The discipline is what makes it work.

-For a full breakdown of the purchase decision — hardware types, software comparison, and privacy questions to ask every vendor — the independent retailer's complete guide covers every dimension in depth.
+For a full breakdown of the purchase decision (hardware types, software comparison, and privacy questions to ask every vendor), the independent retailer's complete guide covers every dimension in depth, and the platform comparison puts the six main options side by side.

 See How Presently Works